Frequently Asked Questions

 This is a difficult question to answer as it really depends on your requirements!

 The cost of plating, especially gold plating, usually comes as a huge surprise to most people - it is almost always much cheaper to do than they expect.
+Plating in-house is a key way for jewellers and other businesses with plating requirements, to cut costs and significantly increase profit.
+A very smart and strategic move.

 As with many business endeavors, the initial set-up cost does not represent the ongoing costs associated with it.
 You will undoubtedly spend the most in one go when buying your equipment - your plating machine, anodes, and your initial set of prep and plating solutions.
 From then on, as you already own the equipment, you'll only need to renew certain solutions, and eventually your anodes from time to time.
 Of course, if you've used them up it means that you're busy and making money from the kit!